Niccolò Machiavelli: "Machiavellian"

 Machiavelli's works are sometimes even said to have contributed to the modern negative connotations of the words politics and politician, and it is sometimes thought that it is because of him that Old Nick became an English term for the Devil.
-The adjective Machiavellian became a term describing a form of politics that is "marked by cunning, duplicity, or bad faith".
+Machiavelli's name as a pejorative gained increased usage in the late 16th century, as a result of the wide circulation of Machiavelli's works, and was usually associated with wickedness, especially political in nature.
+In the present day, the adjective Machiavellian is still a term which describes a form of politics that is "marked by cunning, duplicity, or bad faith".
 The word Machiavellianism is also a term used in political discussions, often as a byword for bare-knuckled political realism.

-Scholars often point to other themes within his works.
-For example, J. G. A. Pocock (1975) saw him as a major source of the republicanism that spread throughout England and North America in the 17th and 18th centuries and Leo Strauss (1958), whose view of Machiavelli is quite different in many ways, had similar remarks about Machiavelli's influence on republicanism and argued that even though Machiavelli was a teacher of evil he had a "grandeur of vision" that led him to advocate immoral actions.
+Despite this reputation, scholars frequently debate to what degree did Machiavelli embrace the transgressions of virtuous conduct in being a politician, and almost all scholars have to deal with his reputation as an immoralist, regardless of whether they accept or deny this view.
 Whatever his intentions, which are still debated today, he has become associated with a particular type of political action and thinking which justifies unsavory conduct in government.
 For example, Leo Strauss (1987) wrote:

 Machiavelli is the only political thinker whose name has come into common use for designating a kind of politics, which exists and will continue to exist independently of his influence, a politics guided exclusively by considerations of expediency, which uses all means, fair or foul, iron or poison, for achieving its ends – its end being the aggrandizement of one's country or fatherland – but also using the fatherland in the service of the self-aggrandizement of the politician or statesman or one's party.

 In popular culture

 Due to Machiavelli's popularity, he has been featured in various ways in cultural depictions.
-In English Renaissance theatre (Elizabethan and Jacobian), the term "Machiavel" (from 'Nicholas Machiavel', an "anglicization" of Machiavelli's name based on French) was used for a stock antagonist that resorted to ruthless means to preserve the power of the state, and is now considered a synonym of "Machiavellian".
+In English Renaissance theatre, the term "Machiavel" (from 'Nicholas Machiavel', an "anglicization" of Machiavelli's name) was used for a stock antagonist that resorted to ruthless means to preserve the power of the state.

 Christopher Marlowe's play The Jew of Malta (c.
 1589) contains a prologue by a character called Machiavel, a Senecan ghost based on Machiavelli.
-Machiavel expresses the cynical view that power is amoral, saying:
+Machiavel expresses irreligious views, saying: